rakunn/memory-game-fend/README.md

 Open Live demo here [Link](https://rakunn.github.io/memory-game-fend/)

+Warning!
+It is very hard game!
+Don't expect to earn three stars at the beginning :)

 To play, simply open Live demo and try to match all cards in pairs!

 This project has no code dependencies such as jQuery, CSS frameworks etc. External resources used in this work are: